British Royals At Remembrance Day

 During the ceremony, The Queen and other members of the Royal Family laid wreaths – this is the 55th time The Queen has done so, making her attend the most Cenotaphs in history.
 The service was fairly short and one of the hymns sung was “O God Our Help In Ages Past”.
 After the Cenotaph, a Royal British Legion Parade took place at Whitehall.

 The Prince of Wales and The Duchess of Cornwall were not present, because they were touring India and Sri Lanka.
 The Duke of York was also absent as he was laying wreaths with soldiers in Afghanistan.Filed under British Royals

-Tagged Elizabeth II, Prince Harry, Remembrance Day, The Countess of Wessex, The Duchess of Cambridge, The Duchess of Cornwall, The Duchess of Gloucester, The Duke of Cambridge, The Duke of Edinburgh, The Duke of Gloucester, The Duke of Kent, The Duke of York, The Prince of Wales, Timothy Laurence.
+Tagged Elizabeth II of the United Kingdom, Prince Harry of Wales, Remembrance Day, The Countess of Wessex, The Duchess of Cambridge, The Duchess of Cornwall, The Duchess of Gloucester, The Duke of Cambridge, The Duke of Edinburgh, The Duke of Gloucester, The Duke of Kent, The Duke of York, The Prince of Wales, Vice Admiral Sir Timothy Laurence.